sallycaoyu/algo-learning-notes/acwing/quick-sort.md

     - a random position on q
 <br></br>
 2. Adjust the left and right sides
-    - put elements that <= x to the left side of x
+    - elements on the left side of x are <= x
-    - put elements that >= x to the right side of x
+    - elements on the right side of x are >= x
 <br></br>
 3. Recursively repeat the above steps for the left and right sides
 <br></br>